 The purpose of this paper is to provide Assembly Members with an overview of the Welsh Assembly Government's legislative programme for the 2007/08 Assembly session and to update Members on progress.
 In addition, this paper provides information on Member proposed Assembly legislation and on framework powers conferred by Westminster.

-This paper will be updated and reissued at the start of each term.
+This paper will be updated and reissued each term.